-The Ford Focus is a great little run around car.
+The Ford Focus is a great little run-around car.
 I was recently given an older 2003 model from my parents who were upgrading to a second car.
 The only problem it had was the front disc brake pads were starting to run low so its time to replace them.

 A good way to check if your brake pads are needing to be replaced is if there is less than 5mm of disk pad material left.
 You will be able to see this by looking through the wheel spokes.

 If you start to hear a grinding noise from your Ford Focus front disc brake then this is an indication that you need to replace your disk pads now.
-This grinding or squealing noise is caused by a metal arm which will start to rub on the metal disk brake.
+This grinding or squealing noise is caused by a metal arm that will start to rub on the metal disk brake.
 It acts as an audio indication that your pads are low and need to be replaced.

 If you want to watch a video of the whole job then we have included one as well further down the article.